Nadine Lustre: Lustrous

 In April 2018, Lustre launched her first ever make-up collection called Lustrous in collaboration with the international Australian brand, BYS.
 Lustre is the first ever Filipina celebrity to collaborate with the international brand.
 In a private launch held on March 23, she mentioned that she shares the same advocacy with BYS which stands for "be your self" and said that "It's nice to be able to work with a brand who inspires all the girls to be themselves."
 The event was hosted in Flossom Kitchen and Cafe by one of her closest friends Kiana Valenciano, daughter of singer-songwriter, musician and actor Gary Valenciano.

 The make-up line consists of a contour & highlight kit, lip & cheek tints in the shade Raw and Vermillion, eye shadow palettes in the shades Luna and Calypso, eyeliners in the shades Turquoise, Moonstone and Sapphire, mascaras in the shades Void and Lazuli and an eyebrow pencil & eyebrow gel in the shade Natural Brown.
 Each item is contained in a gold packaging and comes with different glittery, red and brownish shades.
 The make-up line also offers a gift box that contains one shade of each item and is placed in a pink box with a tropical design.
 Lustrous is available in selected SM Beauty and Watsons stores nationwide.
-Customers can also pre-order through their Instagram page lustrousph.